 So, what other options are there for sales incentives?

-- Tech gadgets, such as the latest iPhone or a smartwatch
+- Tech gadgets, such as a smartwatch or portable chargers

 - Fun products for the home, like a high-end coffee maker, 4K TV, or advanced sound system

-- Hobby products, such as a high-end bicycle, rock-climbing equipment, or a musical instrument
+- Hobby products, such as high-end bicycles, rock-climbing equipment, or a musical instrument

 - Special sales training from a professional coach

-- Tickets to an upcoming conference or sales event
+- Ticket to an upcoming conference or sales event

 - Sales courses to develop advanced techniques

-- Workshops, training, and guides to make better use of sales tech, such as CRM training
+- Workshops pieces of training and guides to make better use of sales tech, such as CRM training

-The opportunity for personal development may also appeal to your team.
-You can offer incentives like:
+Worried your team might feel like they’re getting rewarded for good work with…more work?
+The opportunity for personal development might also appeal to your team.
+Consider incentives like: